 All trees to be removed are marked with blue spray paint.
 All trees that are to remain within zones 1 and 2 will be unmarked.
-If the property is less than 1 acre it may not have zones marked due to boundary interference.
+If the property is less than 1 acre it may not have zones marked due to boundary-interference.
 Harvested wood that remains on site will be stacked at least 30 feet from the house and at the same elevation when possible.
-Slash from the harvest will be piled and burned.
-Note that if you decide to burn piles, you must obtain a valid Open Burning

-Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district (Allenspark fire protection district (303-747-2586)).
+Slash from the harvest will be chipped.
+Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department and notify your local fire protection district (Allenspark fire protection district (303-747-2586)).